pmateusz/meatie/README.md

     async def post_todo(self, todo: Annotated[Todo, api_ref("body")]) -> Todo: ...
 ```

-Not using `aiohttp` in your project?
-See the same example for [
+Do you use a different HTTP client library in your project?
+See the same example adapter for [
 `requests`](./tests/examples/requests/tutorial/test_basics.py) and [
 `httpx`](./tests/examples/httpx/tutorial/test_basics.py).